ARIA Charts

-The ARIA Charts are the main Australian music sales charts, issued weekly by the Australian Recording Industry Association.
-The charts are a record of the highest selling songs and albums in various genres in Australia.
+The ARIA Charts are the main Australian music charts, issued weekly by the Australian Recording Industry Association.
+The charts are a record of the highest selling and streamed songs and albums in various genres in Australia.
 ARIA became the official Australian music chart in June 1988, succeeding the Kent Music Report, which had been Australia's national music sales charts since 1974.

 History

 The Go-Set charts were Australia's first national singles and albums charts, published from 5 October 1966 until 24 August 1974.
 Succeeding Go-Set, the Kent Music Report began issuing the national top 100 charts in Australia from May 1974.
 The compiler, David Kent, also published Australia's national charts from 1940 to 1974 in a retrospective fashion using state-based data.
 In mid-1983, the Australian Recording Industry Association commenced licensing the Kent Music Report chart.
 The first printed national top 50 chart available in record stores, branded the Countdown chart, was dated the week ending 10 July 1983.

 ARIA began compiling its charts in-house from the chart survey dated 13 June 1988, corresponding with the printed top 50 charts dated the week ending 26 June 1988.
 Various artists' compilation albums were initially included in the albums chart, as they had been on the Kent Report chart, until 2 July 1989, when a separate Compilations chart was created.
 The ARIA Report, detailing the top 100 singles and albums charts, was first available via subscription in January 1990.
 The printed top 50 charts ceased publication in June 1998, but resumed publication later in the year.
 The printed top 50 charts again ceased publication at the end of 2000.

 Since 17 February 1997, all physical sales data contributing towards the chart has been recorded electronically at point of sale.
 In March 1991, "Do the Bartman" by The Simpsons was the first single to reach No. 1 in Australia that was not available on 7-inch vinyl, but cassingle only.